thorsten-l/sonia-webapp-bibauth/README.md

 `./bibauth.jar`

 ## Very Important for a production environment!!!

-  - Put an nginx or Apache HTTPd proxy in front of the bibauth service to provide the HTTPS protocol.
+  - Enable HTTPS protocol or put an nginx or Apache HTTPd proxy in front of the bibauth service to provide the HTTPS protocol.

   - Configure your Firewall to restrict the client source ip-addess to the destination service ip-address